torquebox/torquebox.org/news/2011-07-05-building-torquebox.md

 instead of having your CI tool poll routinely.
 One of the nice things about Git is that you can have many branches.
 Unfortunately, pushing to any branch on GitHub causes the trigger to fire against Jenkins.
 Our team works with a fair number of branches, and this caused some spurious un-needed builds.
+In our default case, without any "extra" branches, we are maintaining both the 1.x and 2.x code-lines currently.
+Each has its own job in Jenkins, but obviously share the same GitHub repository and post-commit hook.

-To solve this, a [quick Sinatra app][tangle] sitting between GitHub and Jenkins inspects the payload from the post-commit hook, and filters/routes the trigger to the appropriate Jenkins job.
+To solve this, a [quick Sinatra app][tangle] sitting between GitHub and Jenkins inspects the payload from the post-commit hook, and filters/routes the trigger to the appropriate Jenkins job based upon the branch that is actually being pushed.

 # CI is for more than just code